 If Austen intended symbolism by the name "Price," maybe she means that Sir Thomas and Edmund discover her true value at the end of the book.
 Sir Thomas by then is "Sick of ambitious and mercenary connexions, prizing more and more the sterling good of principle and temper..."
 Look at the words Austen uses: "prize," "sterling"...

 “Frances” and its diminutive “Fanny,” were "common enough" in the past, but not so common today (see the chart above).
 There was the well-known real-life Frances Burney, aka Madame D’Arblay, the author.
 The poet John Keats fell in love with Fanny Brawne.
 Jane Austen had a sister-in-law named Fanny, of whom she was very fond.
-Mr. and Mrs. Blood, the parents of Mary Wollstonecraft's best friend, saw no problem with naming her Fanny.
+Mr. and Mrs. Blood, the parents of Mary Wollstonecraft's best friend, saw no problem with naming their daughter Fanny.

 Still, there's no denying that Fanny Murray was one of the most famous courtesans of the 18th century and maybe she inspired the creation of Fanny Hill, the protagonist of Memoirs of a Woman of Pleasure.
 Her own life was the subject of a 1759 memoir.
 If you asked any well-read person today to name books in which the main character is named “Fanny,” The Memoirs of a Woman of Pleasure might well come to mind.
 But if “Fanny” inevitably brought lady parts and prostitution to the readers’ minds, as Heydt-Stevenson suggests, it is difficult to understand why so many authors chose the name for their singularly virtuous and virginal characters.
 Fanny Hill the prostitute is just one of dozens of fictional Fannies.
 There are Fannies in novels, plays, and poems.
 There are fatherless Fannies, faithful Fannies, friendless Fannies, Fannies who were as pure as the driven snow.
 Except for Fanny Price, Fanny Hill, and a few others--like Fanny Dashwood in Sense & Sensibility--these other fictional Fannies have largely been forgotten.
 The following examples will also illustrate attitudes toward chastity, marriage, and prostitution in the novels of the time, which is the larger topic I’m exploring here.